 - Freezing temperatures can cause flooding to properties if pipes freeze and burst.
 Please leave the heating on low/winter setting, even if the property is unoccupied to prevent this from happening.

 - Water Systems

-- If it’s likely that the property will be empty for a significant period of time, turning off the water is not always sufficient as there is normally still a lot of water in the system which could cause damage.
-The tenant should advise us if the property will be empty for any period longer than 14 days.
-It may be necessary for the tenant to drain the system down or have a plumber do this for.
+- If it’s likely that the property will be empty for a significant period of time, then the water should be turned off at the stop tap and the system drained by running the hot and cold taps.
+The tenant should also advise their property manager if the property will be empty for any period longer than 14 days.

 Renewing the tenancy

 All tenancies commence with a fixed term.
 As the end of this fixed term approaches your property manager will be in contact to discuss either extending the tenancy or bringing it to an end.
 The tenant is likely to have the following options.

 - Renew the tenancy for a further fixed term: We will draw up a new contract at a cost of £30 and arrange for the tenant to sign via Docusign.
 This will give the tenant security of tenure for a further 6 or 12 months.

 - Continue on a statutory periodic tenancy: This is a monthly rolling tenancy to give the tenant added flexibility.
 The tenant can serve 1 months notice to vacate.
 However, the landlord does have the option to serve the tenant 2 months notice and so offers less security for the tenant.